FrancescoMaca/FrancescoMaca/README.md

 I am Francesco Macaluso.
 I'm currently studying at a IT technical institute 💻 in Friuli, IT.
 I am a beginner developer skilled in Java, C# and C.

 ## What do I do and What have I done? 🌱
 So far I did projects on my own, about sorting algorithms, games, basic desktop application and Android app development.
+Now I'm starting to collaborate with some friends to develop a bigger application.

 ## List 5 adjectives that describe you the most: 🎭
 - Ambitious